 For a notebook this thin, the Envy 13t has a fair selection of ports, which includes two standard USB 3.0 connections and two USB-C ports, with one of each on either side.
 There's also a 3.5mm audio jack and a microSD card slot.
 The USB-C ports can be used for charging, data and video out, but you they can only accept power from an HP branded charger.
 The device itself comes with a proprietary, non-USB charger.

 The glossy surface on the panel, along with below-average brightness hurts the viewing angles on the Envy.
 Even from just 45 degrees to the left or right, colors started to fade and the overhead lights in my office reflected back at me.
-The screen measured a modest 248 nits on our light meter, about 15 percent below the category average
+The screen measured a modest 248 nits on our light meter, which is below the 317 percent premium laptop average.

 The Envy 13t's audio output is good enough for listening to dialog in movies or Skyping, but for music, you'll want external speakers.
 When I played AC/DC's "For Those About to Rock," the music was loud enough to fill a small room, but it was tinny.